-Any appropriately authorized party, such as a recognized representative of a subscriber or cross-signed partner, may request revocation of a certificate.
+Any appropriately authorized party as defined in the relevant legal contract or CP, such as a recognized representative of a subscriber or cross-signed partner, may request revocation of a certificate.
 DigiCert may revoke a certificate without receiving a request and without reason.
 Third parties may request certificate revocation for problems related to fraud, misuse, or compromise.
 Certificate revocation requests must identify the entity requesting revocation and specify the reason for revocation.